zbigg/yake/README.md

 if prerequisities are ready - also in watch mode.

 Never start 3 watchers in one folder (resource hog).
-Never scratch your head, if there are between conditions in 3 parallel, non-synchronized watchers.
+Never scratch your head over spurious build errors, if there are race conditions between 3 parallel, non-synchronized watchers.

 ## It's robust